 ACCOUNTING

-An agent must account to his principle for all properties and/or moneys belonging to the principle that comes into the possession of the agent.
+An agent must account to his principle for all properties and/or money belonging to the principle that comes into the possession of the agent.

 INFORMATION

-It is the duty of an agent to keep the principle informed of all facts pertinent to the agency and to enable the principle to protect his interests.
+It is the duty of an agent to keep the principle informed of all facts pertinent to the agency and to enable the principal to protect his interests.

 ENFORCEMENT PROCEDURES